Skip to main content

 Fundamentals

-Your concern is valid; it stems from a fundamental need to understand the boundaries of and your professional life.
+Your concern is valid; it stems from a fundamental need to understand the boundaries of your personal health journey and your professional life.
 The answer is rooted in a complex legal framework designed to protect you.
 An employer cannot outright deny you health insurance for refusing to participate in a wellness program.
 However, the law does permit them to offer significant financial incentives, creating a powerful ∞ and sometimes coercive ∞ nudge toward participation.

 Understanding Program Types